mixxxdj/mixxx/source/chapters/djing_with_mixxx.rst

 Mixxx was designed to be easy to learn for both novice and experienced DJs.
-The user interface mimics a hardware DJ mixer, but also includes several extra elements to gives DJs a better user experience, such as the parallel waveform displays.
+The user interface mimics a hardware DJ mixer, but also includes several extra elements to gives DJs a better user experience, such as the optional parallel waveform displays.

 Loading Tracks